Regenerative Ag's 5 principles for soil health

 1. Limited Disturbance

-• Tillage destroys soil structure, releases CO2 and kills microbes, specifically mycorrhizal fungi (tilled soil erodes at 20 times the speed of no-till soil)
+• Mechanical - tillage destroys soil structure, kills microbes and releases CO2, especially mycorrhizal fungi (tilled soil erodes at 20 times the speed of no-till soil)

-• Chemicals - fertilisers, herbicides, fungicides and pesticides kill soil biology
+• Chemicals - fertilisers, herbicides, fungicides and pesticides all kill soil biology

 2. Armour